A regional newspaper attracts a global audience with an interactive map of Scottish dialects

 “We really like to think about what readers will enjoy and what they will respond to…this turned out to be a real success…it seems that people really enjoyed the interactivity element of it,” says Philippa Gerrard.

-The full Press and Journal Case Study in a PDF format is available here.
-If you have any questions about the use of ThingLink in publishing and marketing please get in touch, email email@example.com
+The full Press and Journal use case in a PDF format is available here.
+If you have any questions about the use of ThingLink in publishing and marketing including pricing for our different accounts, please get in touch, email email@example.com